-Prerequisite: VE230 or Ve334 or graduate standing
+Prerequisite: VE230 or Ve334

 Introduction to the fundamental concepts in lightwave propagation, confinement and resonance, and semiconductor optoelectronic devices.
-Selected topics on applications and frontier research will be discussed, e.g.

-imaging, photonic integrated circuits, fiber-optic communication, display, solar cells and LEDs, and nanophotonics.
+Selected topics on applications and frontier research will be discussed, e.g. imaging, photonic integrated circuits, fiber-optic communication, display, solar cells and LEDs, and nanophotonics.
 One lab session on fiber-optic sensors.